Super Bowl-champ Chiefs wrap draft with eye on repeat title

+The Kansas City Chiefs spent five frustrating decades trying to win a second Lombardi Trophy.
+They plan to spend just one year winning a third.

-KANSAS CITY — The Kansas City Chiefs spent five frustrating decades trying to win a second Lombardi Trophy.
+KANSAS CITY, Mo.
+(AP) — The Kansas City Chiefs spent five frustrating decades trying to win a second Lombardi Trophy.

 They plan to spend just one year winning a third.